AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 ## birds-eye view application

 OpenCV functions has been used rectify each image to a "birds-eye view".
-The transform manages Regtion of Interrest implicid with the src and dst transform frames.
+The transform manages regtion of interrest implicitly with the src and dst transform frame sizes.

-The inverse "birds-eye view" transform was also implimentet here (but tested later in the prozessing).
+The inverse "birds-eye view" transform was also implimentet here (the testing is implimented later in the prozessing).

     test_images\straight_lines1.jpg